ChrisMH/Simple.Data.PostgreSql/readme.md

 # Simple.Data.PostgreSql
-An adapter to PostgreSql database for Simple.Data
+An adapter to PostgreSql databases for Simple.Data

 # Testing
 The default tests assume a database cluster installed at localhost:5432.